akka/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 Transforming and consuming simple streams
 -----------------------------------------
-In order to prepare our environment by creating an :class:`ActorSystem` and :class:`ActorFlowMaterializer`, which will be responsible for materializing and running the streams we are about to create:
+In order to prepare our environment by creating an :class:`ActorSystem` and :class:`ActorMaterializer`, which will be responsible for materializing and running the streams we are about to create:

 .. includecode:: code/docs/stream/TwitterStreamQuickstartDocSpec.scala#materializer-setup

-The :class:`ActorFlowMaterializer` can optionally take :class:`ActorFlowMaterializerSettings` which can be used to define materialization properties, such as default buffer sizes (see also :ref:`stream-buffers-scala`), the dispatcher to be used by the pipeline etc. These can be overridden ``withAttributes`` on :class:`Flow`, :class:`Source`, :class:`Sink` and :class:`Graph`.
+The :class:`ActorMaterializer` can optionally take :class:`ActorMaterializerSettings` which can be used to define materialization properties, such as default buffer sizes (see also :ref:`stream-buffers-scala`), the dispatcher to be used by the pipeline etc. These can be overridden ``withAttributes`` on :class:`Flow`, :class:`Source`, :class:`Sink` and :class:`Graph`.